Dr Syn: The Scarecrow of Romney Marsh (1964)

 St Clement’s Church in Old Romney doubled as Dr Syn’s Dymchurch parish church in the production.
 Walt Disney funded the repair of the building in order to use it as a filming location.
 The interior was painted pink by the crew and remains so to this day.

-The 3 Part TV series first aired in 1963 and the film was released on DVD in 1964.
+The 3 Part TV series first aired in 1963 and is available to watch on DVD.

 For more information about filming in Kent email: firstname.lastname@example.org